wohaco/despace/zz_jepico_corp.md

 |Link| <https://www.jepico.co.jp/> |
 |Tel| +81-3-6386-0611, +81-3-5386-8234, ℻: … |

-**JEPICO Corporation** is a service‑oriented import distributor of electric components, single board computers and system level products for markets both within Japan and globally.
+**JEPICO Corporation** is a service‑oriented import distributor of electric components, single board computers & system level products for markets both within Japan & globally.
 Founded in 1972.11.17.

-JEPICO has also developed Custom LSI, Module, Board and engages in system integration.
-JEPICO has the knowledge and experience to handle a wide variety of transactions as needed to succeed within the international trade environment.
+JEPICO has also developed Custom LSI, Module, Board & engages in system integration.
+JEPICO has the knowledge & experience to handle a wide variety of transactions as needed to succeed within the international trade environment.
 As JEPICO is admitted Export License, it contributes to a smooth trading.
-The products we provide can be found across the Aerospace, Defense and high‑end Industry Markets.
-JEPICO has developed a reputation for high reliability, targeting niche and focused markets that depend on that extra effort.
+The products we provide can be found across the Aerospace, Defense & high‑end Industry Markets.
+JEPICO has developed a reputation for high reliability, targeting niche & focused markets that depend on that extra effort.

 <p style="page-break-after:always"> </p>